Azure/FTALive-Sessions/content/aks/aks-networking.md

            - [How client source IP preservation works for loadbalancer services in AKS](https://techcommunity.microsoft.com/t5/fasttrack-for-azure/how-client-source-ip-preservation-works-for-loadbalancer/ba-p/3033722)
            - [How to restrict application access to AKS cluster within VNET ](https://techcommunity.microsoft.com/t5/fasttrack-for-azure/restrict-application-access-in-aks-cluster/ba-p/3017826#)

-Best practice is to use ingress resources and controllers to distribute HTTP or HTTPS traffic to your application as it is a layer 7 loadbalancer.
+Best practice is to use ingress resources and controllers to distribute HTTP or HTTPS traffic to your application as it is a layer 7 load balancer.

 ## Application Gateway Ingress Controller(AGIC)